Abbots of Wat Bowonniwet Vihara

 After having spent his first rains retreat at Wat Bowonniwet Vihara, Prince Vajiranyanavarorasa went to reside at Wat Makutkasatriyaram, to study the Dhamma with Phra Candara Gocarakhun and he studied the Pali language with Phra Brohmmuni (Fang, Kittisaro).
 While there, he underwent a reaffirmation of his ordination (dalhikamma) on a raft in front of Wat Rajadhiwas, as per Dhammayut tradition for royals, on January 3, 1879.
 His preceptor was Phra Candara Gocarakhun (Yim, Candavamso), while his teacher was Phra Trailokacariya (Dej Thanacaro), abbot of Wat Thepsirintarawat, was his teacher.

-After the prince had been in the Order for three years he applied for the Pali oral exams, which took place in the Green Room of the Phra Borom Rajasathit Maholarn.
+After the prince had been in the Order for three years, he applied for the Pali oral exams, which took place in the Green Room of the Phra Borom Rajasathit Maholarn.
 The committee was made up of ten senior monks under the direction of Prince Pavares Variyalongkorn.
-Prince Vajiranyanavarorasa passed the Fifth level of Pali studies at that time, translating the Dhammapada Commentary, Mangalatthadipani, and the Saratthasamgaha.
+At that time, Prince Vajiranyanavarorasa passed the Fifth level of Pali studies and translated the Dhammapada Commentary, Mangalatthadipani, and the Saratthasamgaha.

 H.H.
 Somdet Phra Sangharaj Chao Kroma Luang Vairanyanavongse (MR Chuen Nopavongse)